 Back in 2011, we were regularly writing and speaking about the risks of China VIEs.
 And every time we did, someone with a financial stake in a VIE would tell us we were being too negative.

-VIE stands for variable interest entity and those are entities that are used to allow a company in China to technically be a Chinese domestic company, but de facto controlled by a foreign-owned entity or entities.
-VIE structures are usually used to allow foreign companies to get involved in various sectors of China’s economy that are forbidden to foreign companies.
+VIE stands for variable interest entity and those are entities used to allow a company in China to technically be a Chinese domestic company, but be de facto controlled by a foreign-owned entity or entities.
+VIE structures are usually used to allow foreign companies to get involved in various sectors of China’s economy forbidden to foreign companies.

-We have been speaking out against VIEs for years and just about every time we do so, someone says that if they are illegal, why have so many large law firms, large accounting firms, and large companies gone along with them?
+We have been speaking out against VIEs for years and just about every time we do so, someone says if they are illegal, why have so many large law firms, large accounting firms, and large companies gone along with them?
 The answer is simple.
-Money.
 Big money.
 Really big money.
-Now, some of these same law firms and accounting firms and companies are denying that anything has changed.
+Now, some of these same law firms and accounting firms and companies are denying anything has changed.
 And why is that?
 Again, money.
-Only this time they are taking positions not so much to make more money going forward, but to avoid losing through lawsuits the money they have already made.
+Only this time they are taking positions not so much to make more money going forward, but to avoid losing through lawsuits the money they already made.

-I am writing on VIEs today not just to say to everyone who doubted us that we told you so, but to emphasize that whatever the risks were with VIEs back in late 2011, they are even greater now.
-They are even greater now because exactly what we said about China’s laws forbidding VIEs has been borne out by a recent China Supreme Court case with a very unfavorable ruling for those invested in a VIE.
+I am writing on VIEs today not just to say “I told you so” to everyone who doubted us, but to emphasize that whatever the risks were with VIEs back in late 2011, they are even greater now because exactly what we said about China forbidding VIEs has been borne out by a recent China Supreme Court case with an unfavorable ruling for those invested in a VIE.

 We were not surprised.
 Were you?